 How do you serve Basundi?

-- Vary the amount of dry fruits and nuts, cardamom and saffron as per your taste.
+- Vary the amount of dry fruits, nuts, cardamom, and saffron per your taste.
 You can add any dry fruits and nuts you love.

 - Use a flat laddle or spoon to stir and scrape the vessel.

-- Keep scarping the sides of the vessel or pan and add it back during the cooking process as this is the key that will make your basundi thick and creamy in texture.
+- Keep scraping the sides of the vessel or pan and add it back during the cooking process, as this is the key that will make your basundi thick and creamy in texture.

-- And prepare this entire sweet dish in medium to low flame so that it does not burn at the bottom.
-Depending on how thick you like you can simmer it longer.
+- And prepare this sweet dish on medium to low flame so it does not burn at the bottom.
+Depending on how thick you like, you can simmer it longer.

 - The mixture thickens further as you refrigerate.